Team

 Filip Ejdus

-During 2015 – 2017, he was a Marie Curie Fellow at the School of Sociology, Politics and International Studies (SPAIS), University of Bristol, working on a project titled Local Ownership in Security Sector Reform Activities Within CSDP Interventions of the EU.
+He was a Marie Curie Fellow at the School of Sociology, Politics and International Studies (SPAIS), University of Bristol, working on a project titled Local Ownership in Security Sector Reform Activities Within CSDP Interventions of the EU (2015-2017).
 He has published extensively in academic journals in the fields of political science, international relations and security studies.
+His most recent book is Crisis and Ontological Insecurity: Serbia’s Anxiety over Kosovo’s Secession (Palgrave Macmillan, 2020).

 Nemanja Džuverović

-He has been a visiting researcher at the Northwestern University, University of Manchester (Humanitarian and Conflict Response Institute), the University of Uppsala (Department of Peace and Conflict Research) and the University of Granada (Institute for Peace and Conflicts).
-Nemanja has been a visiting professor at several universities, including University of Bologna, University of Granada, Masaryk University, University of Zagreb, and University of Warsaw.
-He is one of the co-founders of the Center for Peace Studies at the University of Belgrade.
+He has been visiting researcher at the University of Manchester (Humanitarian and Conflict Response Institute), the University of Uppsala (Department of Peace and Conflict Research), the University of Bradford (Department of Peace Studies and International Development) and the University of Granada (Institute for Peace and Conflicts).
+Nemanja has also been a visiting professor at several universities, including University of Turin, University of Naples Federico II, University of Konstanz, University of Bologna, University of Ljubljana, and University of Granada.
+He is program co-director of the MA Peace, Security and Development.

 Rok Zupančič

-He has been a principal investigator of University of Ljubljana’s research teams in two Horizon 2020 projects (IECEU – Improving the Effectiveness of Capabilities in EU Conflict Preventionwww.repast.eu and RePAST – Revisiting the Past, Anticipating the Futurewww.repast.eu).
+Currently, Rok leads the research project AnxiousPeaceAnxieties in divided cities in post-conflict societies: developing and testing innovative (experimental) approaches in peacebuilding, funded by the Slovenian Research Agency.
+He has been a principal investigator of the University of Ljubljana’s research teams in two Horizon 2020 projects (IECEU – Improving the Effectiveness of Capabilities in EU Conflict Prevention, and RePASTRevisiting the Past, Anticipating the Future.

 Marko Kovačević

-Most recently, his articles have been published in Journal of International Relations and Development, Journal of Intervention and Statebuilding, Journal of Contemporary European Studies and Third World Thematics: A TWQ Journal.
-Marko is a co-editor of Journal of Regional Security and member of ISA, ACUNS, EISA and ECPR.
+Some of his articles have appeared in European Political Science, The Hague Journal of Diplomacy, Journal of International Relations and Development, Journal of Intervention and Statebuilding, Journal of Contemporary European Studies, and Third World Thematics: A TWQ Journal, including the chapters in edited volumes published by Routledge and Springer.
+Marko is a Co-editor-in-chief of the Journal of Regional Security.
+He earned his PhD in Political Science from the University of Belgrade, Faculty of Political Science (2021).

 Managing Editors